jcanop/httpho/README.md

 httpho
 ~~~

-Or you can define the log level using `RUST_LOG` environment variable.
+Or you can define the log level using `-l` or `--level` option at the command line.

 ~~~
-RUST_LOG=info httpho
+httpho -l info
 ~~~

 By default, the server is listening on all the local IPv4 addresses on port 8080, but this can easily be overwritten using command line arguments.
 Use the help subcommand for more information.